 Vehicle Theft Prevention Day

-Every March, the Bullhead City Police Department participates in the Annual Statewide Vehicle Theft Prevention & Awareness month, which is a coordinated effort between the Arizona Automobile Theft Authority (AATA) and law enforcement agencies.
+Every March, the Bullhead City Police Department participates in the Statewide Vehicle Theft Prevention & Awareness month, which is a coordinated effort with the Arizona Automobile Theft Authority (AATA) to help reduce stolen vehicles.

 Bicycle Safety Rodeo